 Additionally, the property must be placed in service between September 28, 2017 and December 31, 2022.
 It must have been acquired by the taxpayer after September 27, 2017.
 The date of acquisition is defined as the date the contract is entered into; a letter of intent, for example, is not considered binding.

 Used property is eligible for bonus depreciation if the property wasn’t used by the taxpayer or a predecessor at any time prior to acquisition.
 If the taxpayer had a depreciable interest in the property before the acquisition, whether claimed or not, then the property is treated as used before acquisition.

 Businesses that lease property, therefore, can acquire that property at the end of the lease and qualify for bonus depreciation.
 If a business has a depreciable interest in improvements made to lease property and subsequently acquires the property, the unadjusted depreciable basis attributable to the improvements is excluded.

 The amount of the first-year depreciation deduction equals the applicable percentage of the property’s unadjusted depreciable basis.
 The unadjusted depreciable basis generally is limited to the property’s basis attributable to manufacture, construction or production before January 1, 2027.

 Your Seiler tax advisor is prepared to help you navigate these new changes surrounding bonus depreciation.
 Reach out with a phone call or email to determine how you could potentially benefit from the latest federal regulations.
 We’ll also be in touch with more coverage as any additional guidance is issued from the IRS.

-* Congress intended for the bonus depreciation to also apply to real property.
+* Congress intended for the bonus depreciation to also apply to Qualified Improvement Property.
 However, there was an error in drafting the legislation, and real property was not included in the definition of qualified property for purposes of the new bonus depreciation.
 This error will need to be addressed in future technical corrections.